aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/missing-features-in-vsto/adding-hyperlinks-to-link-data-in-aspose-cells/_index.md

 ## **Adding Hyperlinks**

-Three types of hyperlink can be added to a cell using Aspose.Cells:
+Three types of **hyperlinks** can be added to a cell using Aspose.Cells:

 - [Adding link to a URL](#adding-link-to-a-url).
 - [Adding a link to another cell in the same file](#adding-a-link-to-a-cell-in-the-same-file).